 ‘They are a burden to society.
 They can’t be left alone, and they always depend on someone,’ rather than saying, ‘With a little help, people with Down syndrome can have independent lives and actively participate in society.’

 ‘I feel so bad for their family members who see them like that every day.
 It must be very hard for them,’ rather than saying, ‘I feel so happy that their families do not see them differently and enjoy their existence.’

 When I first used to hear these types of comments, I was very surprised.
 I couldn’t understand how humans could feel or think this way about another human being.
 But now I’m immune to it because I realize they do not understand that words can hurt and that pure love does exist, it really does.
 My friends with Down syndrome are living proof of that love.
 And I’m glad to know them.”

 This story was submitted to Love What Matters by Fjolla Rraci.
-You can follow her journey on Facebook and Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more beautiful stories about Down syndrome:

 ‘Maryanne, will you marry me?’
 I stood there, in awe of their love.
 Hate is just not in their DNA.’: Married couple now ‘longest living’ pair with Down Syndrome, ‘It’s nothing short of a fairy tale’